alberbm-dev/PAD/README.md

 - OpenCV-contrib-Python: https://opencv-python-tutroals.readthedocs.io/en/latest/
 - Munkres: https://pypi.org/project/munkres/
 - screeninfo: https://pypi.org/project/screeninfo/
-- wxPython: https://github.com/wxWidgets/Phoenix (this one should be in the Pipfile, but I had problems installing it from PyPi...)
+- wxPython: https://github.com/wxWidgets/Phoenix (you may install this from PyPi, but notice that you must have already installed the graphic libraries for your distro/OS)
 - BORIS: http://www.boris.unito.it
 - VLC: https://www.videolan.org/vlc/
 - In order to use the _Run YOLO!_ tool you must first download the weights and configuration files from Darknet's official website, as well as the list of categories on the COCO dataset